Aldaviva/Kasa/Readme.md

 1. Connect your Kasa device to your wi-fi network.
     - You can do this with the [Kasa Smart app for Android](https://play.google.com/store/apps/details?id=com.tplink.kasa_android) and [iOS](https://apps.apple.com/us/app/kasa-smart/id1034035493).
-1. Get your device's hostname, which can be either an IP address or FQDN.
+1. Get your device's hostname.
-    - You can find it in your router's client or DHCP list.
-The MAC address will match the one printed on the device and shown in Device Info in the Kasa Smart app, and the hostname will be the model name, such as `EP10`.
+    - You can find its IP address in your router's client or DHCP lists.
+The MAC address will match the one printed on the device and shown in Device Info in the Kasa Smart app.
     - You can also scan for servers exposing TCP port 9999.
         ```sh
         nmap --open -pT:9999 192.168.1.0/24
         ```
+    - You can also use its FQDN if you assigned one.
 1. Construct a new **`KasaOutlet`** instance in your project, passing the device's hostname as a constructor parameter.
     ```cs
     using IKasaOutlet kasa = new KasaOutlet(hostname: "192.168.1.100");